 With new products come new questions, and “What’s the potency?” is a great one to start with.
 If it’s your first time trying these new products, there can be a lot to learn.
 Read on to learn the max amount of THC and CBD that can legally be included within edibles, extracts (concentrates) and topicals, as well as the key differences between legal vs. illegal cannabis.

 How Much THC and CBD Are in Edibles, Extracts (Concentrates) and Topicals?

 That depends on the product.
 Each product may have different amounts of THC and CBD.
 Check the descriptions on OCS.ca and the product labels carefully before consuming.
 Learn more about the potential effects of cannabis here.

 With these new cannabis products, there are limits set by the federal Cannabis Act for how much THC can be in cannabis products:

-Including vape cartridges, disposable vape pens, hash, resin and more.
+Extracts include vape cartridges, disposable vape pens, hash, resin and more.
 Concentrates may contain a maximum of 1000 mg of THC per package.
-There is no limit to how much CBD can be in concentrates.
+Like edibles, there is no limit to how much CBD can be in concentrates.

 As always, when trying new cannabis products for the first time, start low and go slow.

-Another benefit of buying legal edibles, extracts (concentrates), and topicals is that Health Canada’s quality assurance processes ensure that the same amount of THC or CBD is in each serving of a product.
-This means that in a 10 mg chocolate bar, with multiple pieces, you can expect a uniform amount of THC or CBD in each piece.
+Another benefit of buying legal edibles, extracts (concentrates), and topicals are that Health Canada’s quality assurance processes ensure that the same amount of THC or CBD is in each product serving.
+This means that in a 10 mg chocolate bar with multiple pieces, you can expect a uniform amount of THC or CBD in each piece.

-Based on how much you have smoked or vaped in the past, it’s not entirely possible to figure out how cannabis will affect you when you ingest it.
-Ingesting cannabis may affect you very differently than smoking of vaping – so remember to start low and go slow.
+No matter how much you have smoked or vaped in the past, it’s not entirely possible to figure out how cannabis will affect you when you consume it in different forms.
+Ingesting cannabis may affect you very differently than smoking or vaping – so remember to start low and go slow.